-Indonesian citizen, born in Jakarta in 1967, He obtained his Bachelor of Economics majoring in Economics & management from the University of Indonesia in 1991 and his Master degree in Business Administration from Nanyang Technological University, Singapore in 2003.
+Indonesian citizen, born in Jakarta in 1967.
+He earned a Bachelor's degree in Economics with a major in Management Economics from the University of Indonesia in 1991 and a Master of Business Administration from Nanyang Technology University, Singapore in 2003.

-Appointed as Director of the Company since February 6th, 2019.
+Serving as Director of the Company since 6 February 2019.

-He began his career in banking at Citibank N.A. in April 1991 until April 1997, including as Financial Control Staff, Relationship Manager and lastly served as Assistant Vice President, Financial Institutions and Custody.
+He began his banking career at Citibank N.A. in April 1991 until April 1997, holding various positions such as Financial Control Staff, Relationship Manager, and ultimately serving as Assistant Vice President, Financial Institutions and Custody.

-After that, he continued his career at PT Bank Danamon Tbk since May 1997 until November 1999 with last position as Head of Treasury and International Division.
+Subsequently, he continued his career at PT Bank Danamon Tbk from May 1997 to November 1999, with his last position being Head of Treasury and International Division.

-Since November 1999 until July 2002, he worked at the Indonesian Bank Restructuring Agency in various key positions such as the Head of Bank Restructuring and Head of Risk Management and Compliance Division.
-In the period of November 1999 until November 2000, he was appointed as Member of the Management Team at PT Bank Bali Tbk in the framework of the bank restructuring and recapitalization process.
+From November 1999 to July 2002, he worked at the Indonesian Banking Restructuring Agency (IBRA) in various key positions such as Head of Bank Restructuring Division and Head of Risk Management and Compliance Division.
+During the period from November 1999 to November 2000, he was appointed as a Member of the Management Team at PT Bank Bali Tbk as part of the bank's restructuring and recapitalization process.

-After completing his Master degree at Nanyang Technological University, he restarted his career as an Advisor at PT Trans Pacific Petrochemical Indotama in September 2003 until February 2004.
-Then in February 2004, he was appointed as the Director of Finance at PT Tuban Petrochemical Industries until May 2004.
-In May 2004, he returned to PT Trans Pacific Petrochemical Indotama until August 2008 with last position as the Vice President Director and Chief Financial Officer.
+After completing his Master's studies at Nanyang Technology University, he resumed his career as an Advisor at PTTrans Pacific Petrochemical Indotama from September 2003 to February 2004.
+Then in February 2004, he was appointed as the Finance Director at PTTuban Petrochemical Industries until May 2004.
+In May 2004, he returned to PTTrans Pacific Petrochemical Indotama until August 2008, with his last position being Vice President Director and Chief Financial Officer.

-He continued his career at PT Sampoerna Strategic in Micro Finance Business Unit in August 2008 as the Chief Financial Officer and Acting Chief Risk Officer until December 2011.
-In the period of January 2012 until April 2015, he was appointed as the Director of Finance at PT Bank Sahabat Sampoerna.
+He continued his career at PT Sampoerna Strategic, Micro Finance Business Unit, in August 2008 as the Chief Financial Officer and Acting Chief Risk Officer until December 2011.
+From January 2012 to April 2015, he served as the Finance Director at PT Bank Sahabat Sampoerna.

-Subsequently became the Country Channel Partner at BIG APC Singapore in May 2015 until July 2016, and in almost the same period, he was appointed as the President Director of PT Karabha Digdaya in October 2015 until July 2016.
+He then served as the Country Channel Partner at BIG APC Singapore from May 2015 to July 2016, and during almost the same period, he was appointed as the President Director of PT Karabha Digdaya from October 2015 to July 2016.

-In July 2016, he was appointed as the Director of Finance at PT Sarana Multi Infrastruktur until July 2018.
-Meanwhile, in September 2016, he also became an Advisor to the Board of Directors at PT Karabha Digdaya until early February 2019.
+In July 2016, he was appointed as the Finance Director at PT Sarana Multi Infrastruktur until July 2018.
+Meanwhile in September 2016 he also became an Advisor to Board of Directors at PT Karabha Digdaya until early February 2019.

-In September 2018 until the beginning of February 2019, he also served as an Advisor to the Executive Management in Non-Government Budget Investment Financing (PINA), Ministry of National Development Planning.
+From September 2018 to early February 2019 he also served as Advisor to Executive Management on Non-Budget Investment Financing (PINA), Ministry of National Development Planning.